ArtemTitoulenko/places/README.md

 ### Usage

-The Client application takes a city and a state as parameters and returns the five nearest airports, ordered by distancce.
+The Client application takes a city and a state as parameters and returns the five nearest airports, ordered by distance.
 The units of measure default to miles but can be displayed in kilometers by passing the `--kilometers` flag.
 City names must be exact, and state's are denoted by their two-letter abbreviations.

 An example run may look like:

 	$ go run client.go "Abbeville city" AL
 	Connecting to PlaceServer at localhost:1080
 	Connecting to AirportServer at localhost:1082

 	DHN: Dothan, AL distance: 20.65 miles
 	OZR: Fort Rucker, AL distance: 33.96 miles
 	TOI: Troy, AL distance: 49.78 miles